 An apprehensive candidate has a lot of open spaces in their minds when they come in for an interview.
 Mostly, because they did a lot for getting an interview in the first place.
 They have questions, apprehensions and are not looking forward to the judgement and scrutiny.

 What can an organization do to make it better for the candidate?
-How does an organization start the interview?
+How does an organization work in getting an interview started?

 Key roles of an interviewer

 The main role that an interviewer plays in evaluations is determining whether the candidate-